IIT Bhubaneswar: Education Hub

-Several other universities and research institutions are either present or being established in the vicinity, including AIIMS Bhubaneswar, NISER, IIIT, XIMB, one of the Indian government's proposed National Universities of international calibre, and the Institute of Physics.
+Several other universities and research institutions are either present or being established in a little far away area, including AIIMS Bhubaneswar, NISER, IIIT, XIMB, one of the Indian government's proposed National Universities of international calibre, and the Institute of Physics.
 NISER's campus is 2 km away from the IIT.
-Other institutions, such as Sri Sri University, premier law school National Law University Odisha, as well as the world's biggest academic institution, Vedanta University, will be in the neighboring places of Cuttack and Puri respectively.
+Other institutions, such as Sri Sri University, premier law school National Law University Odisha, as well as the world's biggest academic institution, Vedanta University, will be in the neighbouring places of Cuttack and Puri respectively.
 An advantage of this IIT is its location at Bhubaneswar, an emerging education hub, that is being promoted as an Information Technology Investment Region (ITIR) by the government.
 A total of 40 km2 of land has been allocated for the purpose, out of which about 60% will be devoted to research and development.
 An estimated ₹780 crore will be invested by the Indian government within the next few years in order to develop the institute.

 Connectivity

-The Odisha state government is constructing a four-lane expressway directly from the National Highway No. 5 (a part of the Golden Quadrilateral) to this new IIT for increased connectivity.
+The Old National Highway 5 (part of Golden Quadrilateral) is 8 km from this new IIT, so it has good connectivity.
 Khurda Rd railway station is 4 km away from the campus, and the Biju Patnaik airport is 35 km away.
-A new international airport is being constructed even closer to the IIT campus at a distance of 12 km.